Are you thinking about taking a day trip to Chichen Itza, Mexico? Awesome! A visit to Chichen Itza is a good idea!

 To make things even more confusing, when we bought our tickets from Yucatan State, there were two lines; one for cash and one for credit cards.

 Adults $571 MXN (around US $30 based on current exchange rates)

 Child $85 MXN (around US $4.83 based on current exchange rates)

 The Chichen Itza opening hours are from 8:00 am – 5:00 pm.

 Our Experience at the Ticket Counter

 I recommend getting your tickets ahead of time.
 We went during the pandemic.
 It wasn't crowded so we thought it would be fine to show up and just get our tickets onsite.

 It was okay, but it was very confusing.
 As mentioned, there are two separate lines that you have to pay at.
-One is the Chichen Itza entrance fee and the other is a tax paid to Yucatan State.
-I didn’t feel like the signs helped tourists know where to go.
+One is the Chichen Itza ticket and entrance fee and the other is a tax paid to Yucatan State.
+I didn't feel like the signs helped tourists know where to go.